hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   client libraries may automatically extend ack_deadlines.
   This field will be honored on a best effort basis.
   If this parameter is 0, a default value of 5 is used.

+The `retry_policy` block supports:

+* `minimum_backoff` -
+  (Optional)
+  The minimum delay between consecutive deliveries of a given message.
+Value should be between 0 and 600 seconds.
+Defaults to 10 seconds.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `maximum_backoff` -
+  (Optional)
+  The maximum delay between consecutive deliveries of a given message.
+Value should be between 0 and 600 seconds.
+Defaults to 600 seconds.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

 ## Attributes Reference